EmmanuelDemey/trainings-v2/training/chapters/vuejs_advanced/tp/07_advanced_components/README.md

    *inside* the teleport (rather than on it) make the problem visible?
 5. *(Bonus)* Close on `Escape` and focus the dialog on open — `Teleport` moves the DOM, never the focus.

+→ **Done when** the dialog is centred with no CSS change, `:disabled` brings it back without losing what you typed, and `defer` silences the warning.

 ## Definition of Done